 Do expect to see great hulking cuts of beef bone in on display as well as Norfolk Haggis, and free range mutton when available.
 Its a bit of a trek for us but when out that way we will drop by again.
 Rutlands website is www.rutland-butchers.co.uk

 Meat Market Brandon, Suffolk.
-A market towns butchers on the high street, limited parking is available.
-Good quality meats at reasonable prices.
-No website but can be found on facebook.
+A market town’s butchers on the high street, limited parking is available.
+An extensive range of good quality meats, some of it locally sourced, all available at reasonable prices.
+Unfortunately there is no website but they can be found on facebook.

 Yallops butchers and post office Mundford, Suffolk.
 A butchers, post office and village store, very high quality meat at a price to match, especially good for steaks and beef.
 No website but can be found on facebook.